parse-community/benchmark/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/ParsePlatform.svg?label=Follow%20us%20on%20Twitter&style=social)](https://twitter.com/intent/follow?screen_name=ParsePlatform)

-These are the markdown sources for all of the [Parse SDK guides](https://parse-community.github.io/#sdks).
-The content for the guides is stored in this repo, and we use Jekyll to generate a static site that is hosted on GitHub Pages.
+These are the markdown sources for all of the [Benchmarks](https://github.com/parse-community/benchmark).
+The content for the page is stored in this repo, and we use Jekyll to generate a static site that is hosted on GitHub Pages.

 ## Repository Structure